 See, we have a rule in our house: the person who cooks the meal doesn’t have to clean up after the meal.
-I cook 99% of our meals, and I’m in the habit of loading the dishes and washing utensils as I cook, so I’m done when dinner is served.
-Which is not to say my family doesn’t have post-dinner tasks; they’re just not my tasks, and after years of nagging my family pretty much knows what needs to be done.
+I cook 99.5% of our meals, and I clean as I go, so when I’m finished cooking I’m out of there and I don’t feel guilty about it.
+That’s not to say my family doesn’t have post-dinner tasks; they’re just not my tasks, and after years of nagging my family pretty much knows what needs to be done.

 But for those who are curious, here’s the routine in our house once dinner leftovers have been put away.

 - Do the dishes: Whether you wash by hand or use the machine, get the dishes clean so you aren’t attracting bugs.

 - Clean the sink: Scrub it with soap and water.
 If it’s scuffed or stained, sprinkle some salt or baking soda on it and scour until it’s clean.